test-save-commit0/simpy/README.rst

 Ports and comparable libraries
 ------------------------------

-Reimplementations of SimPy and libraries similar to SimPy are available in the following languages:
+Re-implementations of SimPy and libraries similar to SimPy are available in the following languages:

 - C#: `SimSharp <https://github.com/abeham/SimSharp>`_ (written by Andreas Beham)